vmware-archive/pivot_pws_tutorial_rails/README.md

 cf push $YOUR_UNIQUE_APP_NAME
 ```

-Tailing the logs and refreshing the browser shows us the full error now, as we saw from the `cf files` invocation.
+Refreshing the browser whilst tailing the logs should now show the PG::ConnectionBad error.
+No need to dig around with `cf files`.

 ## Adding a database